sandialabs/snl-quest/README.md

 ##### Installing IPOPT
 1. Download and extract the pre-compiled binaries linked [here](https://www.coin-or.org/download/binary/Ipopt/).
 Select the latest version appropriate for your system and OS.
 2. Add the directory with the `ipopt.exe` executable file to your path system environment variable.
 For example, if you extracted the archive to `C:\ipopt`, then `C:\ipopt\bin` must be added to your path.

+Regardless of which solver(s) you install, remember to specify which of them to use in Settings within QuESt.

 ### Running QuESt
 From the Anaconda Prompt or Command Prompt, run: